Flat-rate tax for self-employed: 5 situations where you need to file a tax return

 "You don't file a tax return with a flat rate tax." - You've probably heard that one too many times.
 But as it happens with taxes, there are a few "buts".
 In these situations, you have to file a return even though you're on a flat-rate system:

-- You have income from employment that was not subject to withholding tax.
-Withholding tax is only deducted from your wages if you work under a work arrangement, you have not signed a taxpayer's declaration and your remuneration was less than CZK 10,000 per month.
-Are you working under another type of employment contract where wages are taxed in advance?
+• You have income from employment that was not subject to withholding tax.
+Withholding tax is only deducted from your wages if you work under a work arrangement, you have not signed a taxpayer's declaration and your remuneration was less than CZK 11,500 per month.
+Do you work under another type of employment contract where wages are taxed in advance?
 Then you won't miss out on filing a tax return.

-- Your business income exceeded CZK 2,000,000 per year.
-Only sole traders whose income from self-employment does not exceed this amount can benefit from the flat-rate tax from 2023.
+• Your business income exceeded CZK 2,000,000 per year.
+The flat-rate tax is only available to sole traders whose income from self-employment does not exceed this amount according to Section 7.
 Did you earn more?
 Great - but you have to file a regular tax return the following year.

-- You have become a partner in a publicly traded company or a general partner in a limited partnership.
-You may not use the self-employed flat rate tax when you perform these functions.
+• You have become a partner in a public limited company or a general partner in a limited partnership.
+You must not use the flat-rate tax for self-employed persons when performing these functions.

-Neither of these points apply to you?
-Great - then you'll really appreciate the benefits of the flat-rate scheme and you won't have to deal with the paperwork.
+Neither point applies to you?
+Then you'll really appreciate the benefits of the flat-rate scheme and you won't have to deal with the paperwork.

-If you don't meet the conditions for a flat-rate tax, you'll have to file a tax return.
+If you don't meet the conditions for a flat-rate tax, you are obliged to file a tax return.
 How to do it?

-- On line 86 of the tax return, you fill in the amount of the flat-rate tax paid in advance.
-In 2021-2023, always include CZK 100 per month for income tax, making a total of CZK 1,200 per year.
+2. On line 86 of the tax return, you fill in the advances paid under the flat-rate tax.
+For example, the amount in the first band includes £100 per month for income tax, which makes a total of £1,200 for the year.

-- If you were employed, you will also enter the advance payments of employment tax on line 84.
+3. If you were employed, you will also enter the advance payments for employment tax on line 84.

 Do the same for social security and health insurance.
 You send the statements to the Social Security and Health Insurance Institutions, with the premiums paid under the flat-rate tax serving as a deposit.